phalpern/WG21-halpern/vec_policy.md

 Given the prevalence of vector hardware, we risk falling short of our mission.

-A **short** recap of the difference between parallel and vector execution
+A **brief** recap of the difference between parallel and vector execution
 =========================================================================

 This topic has been discussed a lot, so I will endeavor to keep this section